brayden-s-haws/speak_easy_text_to_speech/README.md

 https://github.com/brayden-s-haws/speak_easy_text_to_speech/assets/58832489/6197b5a9-31e7-403d-8a2d-944034cfba12

 ## How It Works
-SpeakEasy takes in a handful of inputs from user and uses those to turn the text they submit into an mp3 audio file.
+SpeakEasy takes in a handful of inputs from the user and uses those to turn the text they submit into an mp3 audio file.
 This diagram shows the basic flow:
 ![CleanShot Freeform-2023-12-11](https://github.com/brayden-s-haws/speak_easy_text_to_speech/assets/58832489/6ecb436d-03ce-4689-ba3c-54cde170f403)

 - User Form - The user fills out the web form to start the process: